brezanac/docker-amp-template/README.md

 # docker-amp-template

-A simple Docker template to easily set up web projects that rely on the Apache/MySQL/PHP stack, with a fully integrated and optional [Traefik](https://traefik.io/) reverse proxy.
+A simple Docker template to easily set up web projects that rely on the Apache/MariaDB/PHP stack, with a fully integrated and optional [Traefik](https://traefik.io/) reverse proxy.

+## Major changes in version 3.2.0

+Due to potential issues regarding permissions and ownership of files created through bind mounted volumes, MariaDB is now using a Docker managed volume.

 ## Major changes in version 3.0.0